madminer-tool/madminer-workflow-ph/INSTALL.md

 ### 1. Install ROOT

 #### 1.1 Mac OS
-Since Mac OS El Capitan (2015), all macOS devices have a System Integrity Protection ([SIP][sip-docs]) activated by default.
-It protect users to modify certain parts of the OS environment.
+Since macOS El Capitan (2015), all macOS devices have a System Integrity Protection ([SIP][sip-docs]) activated by default.
+It protects users to modify certain parts of the OS environment.
 Follow [this guide][sip-guide] to disable it.

 Once it is disabled, install ROOT: